It’s probably a safe bet to say, most Malaysians have at least one friend or relative, who is a remarkably talented musician.

 Is there a conspiracy behind the local radio business that purposefully and selectively airs omputih pop songs on repeat while shunning our native performers?

-Eksentrika attempts to lay bare the facts and dispel the myths in a three part series, which include interviews with seasoned radio announcers and our local musicians.
+Eksentrika attempts to lay bare the facts and dispel the myths in a three-part series, which includes interviews with seasoned radio announcers and our local musicians.

-In Part 1 of this series, we explore 5 oft-repeated urban legends and hope to shed light on it with inside information by Astro radio’s Hitz DJ, Basil Joseph and Traxx fm’s Julio Michael “Jubz” Singho of the Music Blast Off show.
+In Part 1 of this series, we explore 5 oft-repeated urban legends and hope to shed light on them with inside information by Astro radio’s Hitz DJ, Basil Joseph, and Traxx FM’s Julio Michael “Jubz” Singho of the Music Blast Off show.